dergigi/dergigi.github.io/collections/_posts/2022-09-25-creativity.markdown

 We are meant to create.
 Which, of course, is the root of all creativity.

-{% include image.html name="root-of-creativity.jpg" caption="'The root of all creativity.'" %}
+{% include image.html name="root-of-creativity.jpg" %}

+---